Our Essential Services

 - proof of payment of the corresponding fees.

 The consular office then has one month to approve or deny your application.
 Once your visa is approved, you have one month to collect it in person.
 This visa will allow you to stay in Spain for three months.
-In this period, you will have to apply for a work permit and carry out all other formalities after entering the country.
+In this period, you will have to apply for a work permit and carry out all other formalities after you enter the country.

-Types of Work Permits for Self-Employed Workers
+Types of Work Permits for Spanish Self-Employed Workers

 - Type D initial work permit allows you to carry out a specific activity for a maximum of one year, which could be limited to a geographical area.